-Fellowships on the Age and the Culture of the Baroque, 2020 Edition
+Fellowships on the Age and the Culture of the Baroque, 2021 Edition

-Once again, I am delighted to share this information about the fellowship program for emerging scholars in Baroque studies run by my friends at the Fondazione 1563 per l’Arte e la Cultura in Turin.
-The topic for the 2020 edition is “#DigitalBaroque / #GlobalBaroque.”
+As ever, I am delighted to share this information about the fellowship program for emerging scholars in Baroque studies run by my friends at the Fondazione 1563 per l’Arte e la Cultura in Turin.
+The topic for the 2021 edition is “Which Baroque?
+The Fortune of the Baroque in the Collections and Exhibitions of European and American Museums in the 20th Century.”
 Please use the links below to learn more, and address any questions directly to the Fondazione 1563.

 * * *

 The Fondazione 1563 per l’Arte e per la Cultura has announced the ninth edition of its annual program of four fellowships for postdocs, doctoral candidates, or other advanced degree holders in baroque studies, Borse di alti studi sull’Età e la Cultura del Barocco Intitolate a Rosaria Cigliano: IX Bando – Edizione 2021.
 The application deadline this year is 31 August 2021.
 For more information, see the call for applications in Italian or English.